Spreadsheet

 A spreadsheet is a computer application for computation, organization, analysis and storage of data in tabular form.
 Spreadsheets were developed as computerized analogs of paper accounting worksheets.
 The program operates on data entered in cells of a table.
 Each cell may contain either numeric or text data, or the results of formulas that automatically calculate and display a value based on the contents of other cells.
 The term spreadsheet may also refer to one such electronic document.

 In modern spreadsheet applications, several spreadsheets, often known as "worksheets" or simply "sheets", are gathered together to form a "workbook".
 A workbook is physically represented by a file containing all the data for the book, the sheets, and the cells with the sheets.
 Worksheets are normally represented by tabs that flip between pages, each one containing one of the sheets, although Numbers changes this model significantly.
 Cells in a multi-sheet book add the sheet name to their reference, for instance, "Sheet 1!C10".
 Some systems extend this syntax to allow cell references to different workbooks.

 Spreadsheet users can adjust any stored value and observe the effects on calculated values.
 This makes the spreadsheet useful for "what-if" analysis since many cases can be rapidly investigated without manual recalculation.
 Modern spreadsheet software can have multiple interacting sheets and can display data either as text and numerals or in graphical form.

 Besides performing basic arithmetic and mathematical functions, modern spreadsheets provide built-in functions for common financial accountancy and statistical operations.
 Such calculations as net present value, standard deviation, or regression analysis can be applied to tabular data with a pre-programmed function in a formula.
 Spreadsheet programs also provide conditional expressions, functions to convert between text and numbers, and functions that operate on strings of text.

 Spreadsheets have replaced paper-based systems throughout the business world.
 Although they were first developed for accounting or bookkeeping tasks, they now are used extensively in any context where tabular lists are built, sorted, and shared.

 Basics

-LANPAR, available in 1969, was the first electronic spreadsheet on mainframe and time sharing computers.
-LANPAR was an acronym: LANguage for Programming Arrays at Random.
-VisiCalc (1979) was the first electronic spreadsheet on a microcomputer, and it helped turn the Apple II into a popular and widely used personal computer.
-Lotus 1-2-3 was the leading spreadsheet when DOS was the dominant operating system.
-Microsoft Excel now has the largest market share on the Windows and Macintosh platforms.
+LANPAR, introduced by Remy Landau and Rene Pardo in 1969, was the first electronic spreadsheet on mainframe and time sharing computers.
+VisiCalc (1979) was the first electronic spreadsheet on a microcomputer, and it became the killer application for the Apple II.
+Lotus 1-2-3 was the leading spreadsheet when IBM PC DOS / MS-DOS was the dominant operating system.
+Microsoft Excel now has the largest market share for Windows and Mac.
 A spreadsheet program is a standard feature of an office productivity suite.
-In 2006 Google launched a beta release spreadsheet web application, this is currently known as Google Sheets and one of the applications provided in Google Drive.
+In 2006, Google launched a spreadsheet web application; it is now known as Google Sheets and one of the applications provided in Google Drive.